how to make a calculator

 2 return None

-AssertionError: None != X
+AssertionError: None != XYZ.ABCDEFGHIJKLMN

-2 return a, b
+2 return first_input, second_input

-the terminal shows random numbers with AssertionError
+the terminal shows AssertionError with random numbers that look like this

 the name of the function is subtract and the test expects the difference between the 2 inputs